jamclean23/hll-companion/README.md

 # Overview

 This app is designed to allow for on the fly balancing of the in game chat for Hll.
-It's written in Python, and uses the pynput library to both listen for and execute mouse events in game.
+It's written in Python, and uses the pynput library to both listen for and keys and execute mouse events in game.

 The macros are currently only accurate when in a match and spawned in.